boris-kolpackov/libpdjson/tests/fuzz-llvm/README.md

-This an [LLVM LibFuzzer](https://llvm.org/docs/LibFuzzer.html)-based test.
+This is an [LLVM LibFuzzer](https://llvm.org/docs/LibFuzzer.html)-based test.

 A typical setup could look like this: